Sliick / Articles / Product

 • Both: one PDF per record plus a combined PDF.

-The pre-flight verdict shows release readiness, record count vs the 50,000 cap, and (for Combined / Both) a combined-heap estimate vs the 12 MB async-heap ceiling.
+The pre-flight verdict shows release readiness, record count vs the 50,000 cap, and (for Combined / Both) a combined-heap estimate.
+Combined-output batches with more than 50 records fail upfront in the analyzer with an actionable “Switch to Individual mode” message instead of silently exhausting the async heap mid-run.

 Spot-check sample